OUR PIPELINE IS MAKING THE IMPOSSIBLE POSSIBLE

 Positioning for superior safety and efficacy:

-Our non-invasively IV-administered therapies have the potential to be administered at lower doses than wild-type AAV vectors, opening opportunities for indications previously inaccessible by gene therapy.
+Our non-invasive, IV-delivered therapies have the potential to be administered at lower doses than wild-type AAV vectors, opening opportunities for indications previously inaccessible by gene therapy.

 High-throughput screening and Automation:

-By biologically screening billions of capsid variants in models relevant to humans, we’re able to select for organ and cell-type specificity through a desired route of administration.
-Our automation platform significantly increases throughput yielding larger data sets to improve accuracy and reproducibility to identify optimal capsids more efficiently.”.
+By biologically screening billions of capsid variants in models relevant to humans, we’re able to select for organ and cell-type specificity through IV administration for CNS diseases, or optimal route of intra-ocular administration for ophthalmic diseases.
+Our automation platform significantly increases throughput yielding larger data sets to improve accuracy and reproducibility to identify optimal capsids more efficiently.

 Iterative processes: